Germany, Iran pledge to revive economic ties after long freeze

 "There is no country in the world where petrochemicals are so easy to access and so inexpensive," Zangeneh said.
 "I hope that German and Iranian firms can find each other."

-German machinery, auto, chemicals, healthcare and renewable energy firms are likely to be the biggest beneficiaries of an opening up of the Iranian market.

-Wolfgang Buechele, chief executive of German industrial gases group Linde (LING.DE), saw the greatest demand in the oil and gas sector.
+Wolfgang Buechele, chief executive of German industrial gases group Linde, saw the greatest demand in the oil and gas sector.
 "Especially German plant and mechanical engineers could benefit from it," Buechele told German magazine Der Spiegel, noting that German consumer goods manufacturers could benefit in a later stage.

-(Additional reporting by Michael Nienaber; Writing by Noah Barkin and Erik Kirschbaum; editing by David Stamp)
+The trip is a delicate one for Gabriel, in part because of Germany's close ties to Israel, Iran's sworn enemy.

+Israel opposed the deal struck on Tuesday, under which sanctions imposed by the United States, European Union and United Nations will be lifted in exchange for Iran agreeing long-term curbs on a nuclear programme.